 1.3 Students & Children

 All users or Prospela’s services and platform must be the “Minimum Required Age” (please see below).

 “Minimum Required Age” means 13 years old.
 However, if law requires that a user must be older in order for Prospela to lawfully provide it’s services to them and platform for their use without parental consent (including using of their personal data) then the “Minimum Required Age” is such older age.

 If you think your or another child under the “Minimum Required Age” has registered with Prospela then you can delete their account immediately and/or contact Prospela on our contact form below to help us ensure their details are removed from our systems.

 For any questions on this please contact a member of our team through our contact form.

 If you have any questions about how your personal data is used or for any other reason please contact us using the contact form.

 Here we explain how and what information we collect and for what purpose we do so.

-When using our Site and services, we may ask you to provide us with “Personal Information” you knowingly choose to disclose and that is collected on an individual basis.
+When using our Site, platform and services, we may ask you to provide us with “Personal Information” you knowingly choose to disclose and that is collected on an individual basis.
 As well as this website and service use information is collected on an aggregate basis (for example, we may collect data such as 100 users under 25 years old have used a certain feature in a certain time frame) as you and others browse and utilize our Site, platform and services for product development purposes.